Things to Do in Orlando With Teens

 About an hour from Orlando on Florida’s East Coast, Kennedy Space Center Visitor Complex presents a whole day of wonder and excitement for anyone who’s interested in a STEM career or space exploration.
 Back in Orlando, Gatorland has plenty to keep teens occupied, especially when you add the Screamin’ Gator Zip Line and Stompin’ Gator Off-Road Adventure experiences into the mix.

-Learn more: Things to Do Besides Theme Parks
+Discover: Things to Do Beyond Theme Parks

 This is also a great age for your kids to hit the West Orange Trail.
 Starting in Winter Garden, just minutes from Walt Disney World, this paved, 21-mile trail is perfect for hiking and biking, with plenty of amenities along the way.
 You can even rent bikes for every member of the family from West Orange Trail — Bikes & Blades Co.